dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/5_2-tokyo-before-lunch.md

     <figcaption>Akihabara Crossing (facing south on the left photo, facing north on the right photo).
 On the left, SEGA Akihabara Building 3 can be seen.</figcaption>
 </figure>

 For starters, we entered in the SEGA building.
 It's called SEGA Akihabara Building 3.
 Actually SEGA has five huge buildings in Akihabara only, serving either as arcades or shops.
-From the ground floor one could confuse it for a simple game store, however it is only you take the escallator that you realise all the floors from the first to the top are 100% arcade machines.
-It was a mixed experience, as the sight was impressive, as is the way SEGA still holds on, even with arcade games; on the other side, it was almost depressing to say the least, as some of the people there seemed to live in the arcade judgind by the frenetic way they played.
+From the ground floor one could confuse it for a simple game store, however it is only you take the escalator that you realise all the floors from the first to the top are 100% arcade machines.
+It was a mixed experience, as the sight was impressive, as is the way SEGA still holds on, even with arcade games; on the other side, it was almost depressing to say the least, as some of the people there seemed to live in the arcade judging by the frenetic way they played.

 We went on for a bit, until the end of that area, just before crossing the [Kanda River](https://en.wikipedia.org/wiki/Kanda_River).